Life insurance trust

 Unfunded insurance trusts own one or more insurance policies and are funded by annual gifts from the grantor.

 Customarily, the trustee of the insurance trust is authorized, but not required, to either purchase assets from the insured's estate or lend insurance proceeds to his or her estate.
 Since the trustee of the insurance trust possesses all incidents of ownership in the insurance policy, the insurance trust provides the insured's estate with liquidity while shielding the insurance proceeds or assets purchased with the proceeds from estate tax when the insured dies, provided the trust has the appropriate settlor and trustee.

-Usually, people set up Insurance Trust for the few reasons as seen below:
+Usually, people set up insurance trusts for reasons like the following: